ENGLISH 2Z03 Nature, Lit And Culture

 By the end of the course, students should be able to

-- recognize some of the values, beliefs, knowledges and myths that shape concepts of "culture", "nature", "home" and "habitat"
+- recognize the values, beliefs, knowledges and myths that shape concepts of "culture", "nature", "home" and "habitat"

 - recognize the role of genre in shaping the meaning of environmental(ist) culture